lrns/opera-gcal-sd/README.markdown

 ## Changelog

+* 2.2 - option to change language independently from browser's language.
+Turkish translation
 * 2.1 - localisation implemented.
 Dutch and Lithuanian translations added.
 * 2.0 - selective sync; a lot of customisation options: colours, date format, timezone, font size, do not wrap long event titles, show today's passed events, show the end time of an event; custom Speed Dial title
 * 1.1.1 - option to choose whether to share browser's session or sign in to another Google account